muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 much with explicit character decoding or encoding, and can simply feed or output a file or network stream etc.

+*The rest of this sub-section about Muldis Content Predicate is quite rough and will be rewritten at some future time.*

 It is strongly recommended but not mandatory for a MUON parser or generator to support the externally defined standard **Muldis Content Predicate** (**MCP**) format for source code metadata.
 The MCP standard was